Early Childhood

 Extended Care available 7:30am - 5:30pm

-Kindergarten students spend every Friday at the farm from the 2nd week of school through Lantern Walk, and again from Spring Break through the end of the year.
+Kindergarten students spend every Friday at the farm from September-early November, and again in the spring from April-June.

 Early Childhood Curriculum